-An interview with KYDJJ Director of Program Services/PREA Compliance Manager confirmed that data is collected and securely retained for a minimum of ten (10) years.
-A review of the 2018 KYDJJ Annual PREA Leadership Meeting (annual report) confirmed there were no personal identifiers within the document and it is posted on the KYDJJ Website and readily available for public review.
+An interview with KYDJJ Commissioner/PREA Compliance Manager confirmed that data is collected and securely retained for a minimum of ten (10) years.
+A review of the 2018 KYDJJ Annual PREA Leadership Meeting (annual report) confirmed there were no personal identifiers within the document.
+It is posted on the KYDJJ Website and readily available for public review.